Security Freeze - Protecting your Personal Information

 Security Freeze vs. Fraud Alert

-credit.
-However, unlike a security freeze, businesses may still check your
+a security freeze, businesses can still check your credit report

-credit report with a fraud alert in place.
-Potential creditors must either
+with a fraud alert in place.
+Potential creditors must either contact

-name.
-Thus, the steps potential creditors take to verify your identity may
+in your name.
+Thus, the steps potential creditors take to verify

-not always alert them that the applicant is not you.
+your identity may not always alert them that the applicant is not

 A security freeze on your credit report is stronger than